Up To 30% Off Selected - Click Here To Shop

 Here’s how you’ve been using Vitamin C wrong…

-Vitamin C is the top trending ingredient of the season, but there’s more to this powerful anti-oxidant than meets the eye.
+Vitamin C is the top trending ingredient of the season, but there’s more to this powerful antioxidant than meets the eye.
 When used correctly, this hero ingredient can do wonders for your skin health, but if used without caution, it could be the reason for your damaged or irritated skin.
 We caught up with Georgie Cleeve, Founder at OSKIA, who explained how you could be using Vitamin C wrong in your routine...

 What is Vitamin C?

-Vitamin C is Ascorbic Acid, a water-soluble acid that is vital for health – for the production of enzymes, as a neurotransmitter, to support the immune system and for repair of tissue.
-Depending on the derivative of Vitamin C, it can do wonders for skin health including boosting collagen production, brightening skin by evening out hyper-pigmentation and protecting it against damage from free-radicals.
+"Vitamin C is ascorbic acid, a water-soluble acid that is vital for health – for the production of enzymes, as a neurotransmitter, to support the immune system and for repair of tissue.
+Depending on the derivative of vitamin C, it can do wonders for skin health including boosting collagen production, brightening skin by evening out hyper-pigmentation and protecting it against damage from free-radicals."

 What are the skin benefits of vitamin C?

-Vitamin C not only plays a vital role in cell health, but if used correctly and formulated properly, it has hugely beneficial effects on skin conditions.
-These benefits range from reducing hyper-pigmentation to evening skin tone, improving cell survival, boosting hydration and collagen synthesis.
-It also helps to prevent collagen degradation, which in turn reduces fine lines, makes skin strong, supple, healthy and glowing.
+"Vitamin C not only plays a vital role in cell health, but if used correctly and formulated properly, it has hugely beneficial effects on skin types.
+These benefits range from helping to calm redness to evening skin tone, improving cell survival, boosting hydration and collagen synthesis.
+It also helps to prevent collagen degradation, which in turn reduces the appearance of fine lines, makes skin strong, supple, healthy and glowing."

 Discover